 When others ask you how to describe a Class B plus motorhome, how do you start?
-Do you use negative statements like, “It’s like a Class C, but….” or “It’s like a Class B, but…”.
-Descriptions like this are helpful, but after you read through our Class B+ RVs- A Complete Guide, you’ll have a way to not only describe them positively, you’ll probably want one.
+Do you use statements like, “It’s like a Class C, but….” or “It’s like a Class B, but…”.
+Descriptions like this are somewhat helpful, but also vague.
+That’s why we created this complete guide to class B plus motorhomes.
+After reading through it, you’ll be able to accurately describe them, and you’ll probably want one too!
+So we’ve got a few top recommendations for you.

-You’ll learn how they’re different from their sister categories, some history on how they developed, and if Class B+ RVs are worth the money.
-We’ll also show you some great examples currently on the market that are the best examples of the B plus category.
+You’ll learn how they’re different from their sister categories, some history of their development, and whether or not Class B+ RVs are worth the money.
+We’ll also show you some great examples currently on the market that are the best of the B plus category.
+Let’s go!

 The B+ RV is an evolution of the Class B motorhome (a.k.a.
 Class B Campervan).
 It’s a self-contained motorhome built on a full-size van chassis with all of the features seen in drivable motorcoaches.

-To understand the B+, we must point out a little history of the campervan.
+To understand the B+, it’s helpful to point out a little history of the campervan.
 Here are the highlights:

 - 1949- Westfalia (a German company) buys Volkswagon Type 2 Bus chassis and frames to convert them into the first campervans.
 They quickly become the top-selling RV in Europe.